 The Microsoft .NET Framework Software Development Kit (SDK) provides many visual controls that you can use to build a Windows Forms application.
 You can add and configure controls at design time in Microsoft Visual Studio .NET, in Microsoft Visual Studio 2005, or in Microsoft Visual Studio 2005.
 You can also add and configure controls programmatically at run time.

 - The Visual Studio .NET environment, the Visual Studio 2005 environment, or the Visual Studio 2008 environment

-- The purpose of common Visual Basic controls
+- Purpose of common Visual C# controls

 - Double-click Form1 to create and view the Form1_Load event procedure.

 - Add private instance variables to the Form1 class to work with common Windows controls.
 The Form1 class starts as follows:Note The code should be changed in Visual Studio 2005 or in Visual Studio 2008.
 When you create a Windows Forms project, Visual C# adds one form to the project by default.
 This form is named Form1.
 The two files that represent the form are named Form1.cs and Form1.designer.cs.
 You write your code in Form1.cs.
 The Designer.cs file is where the Windows Forms Designer writes the code that implements all the actions that you performed by adding controls.
 For more information about the Windows Forms Designer in Visual C# 2005 or in later versions, visit the following Microsoft Web site:

 public class Form1 : System.Windows.Forms.Form

 private TextBox txtBox = new TextBox();

 - Locate the Form1_Load event procedure, and add the following code to the procedure to customize the appearance of the Form control: